-Stephen is a passionate community and collaboration ecologist, creating off-line and on-line environments that foster conversations and engagement.
-Stephen’s considerable experience as an information and knowledge management professional has enabled him to blend technology solutions with an in-depth understanding of behavioral characteristics that encourage people to self-organize, collaborate and co-create.
+He is a passionate community and collaboration ecologist, creating off-line and on-line environments that foster conversations and engagement.
+Stephen’s considerable experience as an information and knowledge management professional has enabled him to blend technology solutions with an in-depth understanding of behavioural characteristics that encourage people to self-organize, collaborate and co-create.

-He is both an evangelist and practitioner in the use of Web 2.0 technologies and Social Media applications to support personal learning and knowledge sharing.
+He is both an evangelist and practitioner in the use of collaborative technologies and Social Media applications to support personal learning and knowledge sharing.

 He was the business lead and information architect for the local government community of practice platform, the largest and most advanced online practitioner group in the UK public sector.
 More than just an IT solution, the Knowledge Hub is a far-sighted resource that could lead to a major cultural change in the public sector.